breqwatr/breqwatr-deployment-tool/docs/deployment-server.md

 # Deployment Server

-When installing clouds, we stand up a system outside the cloud and designate it as the deployment server.
+To deploy the cloud software, a stand-alone system outside the cloud is required.
+We refer to this server as the "deployment server".

 The deployment server is usually a VM on VMWare/HyperV or a very small physical server deployed on an Intel Nuc or 1U rack-mount server.
 It typically runs